 There are other “unofficial seasons” and they are:

-Looking at the satellite map they provide, I can tell whether it’s safe for me to be running around outside of my neighborhood.
-I ignore the fact that a lot of Filipinos are running around regardless of the weather, aching to be another statistic, and stay home when I don’t believe it’s safe to be out there.
+Looking at the satellite map they display, I can tell whether it’s safe for running around outside of my neighborhood.
+I ignore the fact that a lot of Filipinos are running around regardless of the weather and stay home when I don’t believe it’s safe.

-Right now, it’s rainy season again (and still hot).
-Some people are taking showers in the rain, with bar soap and shampoo.
-Others are doing all kinds of things you would never see them doing anywhere else.
+It’s rainy season again (and still hot).
+Some people are taking showers in the rain and doing all kinds of things you would never see them doing anywhere else.

 Previous and Next Articles (if any):